lakkatv/lakka-website/partials/step-5-a10.md

 2. Connect a HDMI wire from your Cubieboard to your TV
 3. Power on your TV
 4. Plug in an ethernet wire (optional)
-5. Plug in a supported joypad into one of the USB ports on the Cubieboard
+5. Plug in a supported joypad into one of the USB ports on your Cubieboard
-6. Plug in the power supply of the Cubieboard
+6. Plug in the power supply of your Cubieboard

 You should see our splash screen: